 - The scent wafting through the bakery doors will stop you in your tracks.

-- The overwhelming choice when entering one of the best Paris patisseries.
-Which French pastry will it be today?
+- There’s an overwhelming choice when entering one of the best Paris patisseries.

-12 Best Paris Patisseries
+16 Best Paris Patisseries

-1. Paris Brest At Thierry Marx
+1. Thierry Marx Bakery

 Thierry Marx at Le Beau Passage, Paris 75007

 Thierry Marx is my place.
 I swear he makes the best baguette in Paris.
 And his Paris patisseries?
-All melt in your mouth calibre.
+All melt-in-your-mouth calibre.

 I’d heard of Paris Brest.
 I’d seen Paris Brest.
 But I’d never tried one.
 Ouf – what a mistake.